icewind1991/files_external_dropbox/README.md

 - Enable the files_external app with `occ app:enable files_external` if not enabled yet.
 - ~~Get the app from the [app store](https://apps.nextcloud.com/)~~
 - Download the [source](https://github.com/icewind1991/files_external_dropbox/archive/master.zip) into the Nextcloud apps directory.
+- Make sure the unzipped directory of the app is named "files_external_dropbox" and set the directory ownership according to you setup.
 - Run `make` or `composer install`
 - Enable the app in the web interface or by running `occ app:enable files_external_dropbox`
 - Fill up the storage details (See Below _Configuring OAuth2_)